Language

 The natively unified DAM+PIM approach is always preferable to DAMvsPIM, in terms of time-to-market, time gained and costs saved.
 If you want to understand where to start to achieve goals and benefits quickly and scalably, here’s a quick checklist of what to consider.

-SKUs and variants:
+1. SKUs and variants:

-few and stable over time > asset focus
+• few and stable over time > asset focus

-many and subject to changes and innovations > unification
+• many and subject to changes and innovations > unification

-Publishing channels:
+1. Publishing channels:

-max2 channels > asset focus
+• max 2 channels > asset focus

-more than 2 channels among e-commerce, website,marketplace, catalogs and partner portals > unification
+• more than 2 channels among e-commerce, website, marketplace, catalogs and partner portals > unification

-Recurring errors in terms of outdated content, obsolete data and risk of non-compliance with individual channels > unification
+1. Recurring errors in terms of outdated content, obsolete data and risk of non-compliance with individual channels > unification

-Time: if you often encounter slowdowns in creation, approval and publishing flows due to bottlenecks and interruptions between creativity and product sheets, the correct approach is unification of assets and SKUs
+1. Time: if you often encounter slowdowns in creation, approval and publishing flows due to bottlenecks and interruptions between creativity and product sheets, the correct approach is unification of assets and SKUs

-Team: if in your company marketing, digital and e-commerce often find themselves collaborating to bring campaigns and new collections online; if there are figures like IT and Innovation Managers, actively involved in simplifying the IT stack to reduce operational and maintenance costs, the unified approach is the choice that brings the greatest advantages, in the short and long term > assets and data in the same place means faster time-to-market and lower costs.
+1. Team: if in your company marketing, digital and e-commerce often find themselves collaborating to bring campaigns and new collections online; if there are figures like IT and Innovation Managers, actively involved in simplifying the IT stack to reduce operational and maintenance costs, the unified approach is the choice that brings the greatest advantages, in the short and long term > assets and data in the same place means faster time-to-market and lower costs.

 Frequently Asked Questions (FAQ)

-DAM or PIM: where to start?
 It depends on priorities and bottlenecks: if the main difficulties revolve around assets (search times, versions and duplications, reuse and approval flows) start with DAM; if delays and friction involve data (centralization from ERP, completeness of product sheets, adaptation per channel or market, data quality before publishing), start with PIM.
 Choose a platform that natively unites DAM+PIM anyway and put the adoption of the unified approach on your roadmap: that’s where value is maximized.

-How to adopt unification without redoing everything?
 Map existing flows, define the shared minimum taxonomy and connect the main sources (ERP, PLM, e-commerce).
 Start with a pilot (a line or a brand) and scale gradually.

-How many SKUs are needed to justify unification?
 There’s no minimum threshold: what matters — and needs to be managed — is complexity: variants, channels, languages and markets.
 If your company has few SKUs, but many channels and diversifications per market, unification eliminates manual steps and bottlenecks in the review and data quality phase.

-What is the impact on e-commerce and marketplace?
 Among the major and quickest impacts is the one on end channels, because every update is done only once and is reflected everywhere.
 Consistent product sheets + media updated in real-time improve UX quality, reduce publishing errors and accelerate cross-channel time-to-market.

-How soon do I see ROI?
 Often already in the first 6-8 weeks, based on project complexity.
 Benefits in terms of time saved and simplification of flows and stack arrive as soon as the company’s key teams complete onboarding.

 Would you like to receive content like this once a month?